vishnupramod7777/PortfolioProjects/README.md

 ## **1.2 Dataset and Research Questions**

-A dataset was provided in class by Professor Kyung Lee as an Excel spreadsheet.
+A dataset i used for the analysis is  an Excel spreadsheet.
 This dataset is of a fictitious company called 'Global Bike Inc (GBI),' and it has over 23 columns of examineable variables such as revenue, sales, year, products, discounts, and customer information.